JAlcocerT/JAlcocerT/content/blog/aigen-VISION-llava.md

 ### RoomGPT for Real Estate

+Whats great?

+Given a photo of a room and a prompt...you can re-imagine how everything could potentially look like:

 * https://github.com/Nutlope/roomGPT

 > MIT | Upload a photo of your room to generate your dream room with AI.